'This game means more': Rivalry between Goodhue and Stewartville alive and well

 But make no mistake.
-Stewartville and Goodhue has definitely formed into a heated rivalry.
+Stewartville and Goodhue has definitely formed into a heated rivalry in girls basketball.

 “The rivalry has grown a lot in the last two or three years as Stewartville’s program has really grown strong, and I think Ryan has a ton to do with that,” Wieme said.
 “It’s a game like this every time we play.”